kevintlau/star-gourmet-monthly-poll/README.md

 # Star Gourmet - Monthly Poll

-A companion web application that allows users to vote on recipes to be included in the monthly game update.
+A companion web application that allows users to create and vote on recipes to be included in the monthly game update.

 ### Technologies Used